Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 What is Divorce i.T.?

 Divorce i.T. is an online software that prepares your divorce documents for you.
-It is the only divorce software of its kind in Canada.
-It is designed to complete all the necessary forms required by the Courts.
+It's the only divorce software of its kind in Canada.
+It's designed to complete all the necessary court forms for an Uncontested Divorce in Ontario.
 Divorce i.T. will lead you through each document step-by-step by prompting you with easy-to-answer questions consisting of yes/no, multiple choice or fill-in-the-blanks.
-After completing your session, Divorce i.T., will auto-fill all your relevant forms related to your case.
+After completing your session, Divorce i.T. will auto-fill all your relevant forms related to your case - Divorce Application, Divorce Registration Form, Affidavit for Divorce, Divorce Order, Continuing Record cover sheet, Cumulative Table of Contents and Endorsement sheet.
 These forms are instantly available and you can edit or print at anytime.

 What types of Divorce Applications does Divorce i.T. prepare?

 Divorce i.T. prepares two kinds of Divorce Application (Uncontested):

 ►Simple Divorce – a request for a divorce made by one spouse (one spouse completes and signs the documents) claiming divorce only with no other claims on the Application (e.g. no claims for custody, access, support, etc); OR,

 ►Joint Divorce – a request for a divorce made by both spouses (both spouses must complete and sign the documents) claiming divorce together.

 An Uncontested Divorce is when both spouses agree to the divorce.
 If one spouse disagrees than it's contested.

 A Joint Divorce is started by both spouses together therefore it's always uncontested.
 Each spouse agrees to the divorce and each spouse signs the Divorce Application and Affidavit for Divorce.
 You are not required to serve (give notice) a copy of the Joint Divorce Application on your spouse.